A venn diagram made of 3 triangles, people, planet, profit

 Responsible Business in Digital

 What might this look like?
-Responsible Business in the technical world is a wide field, but to give you an impression, here is a list of potential areas this might translate into:
+Responsible Business in the technical world is a wide field, but to give you an impression, here is a list of aspects I have experience with:

 • Ethical & sustainable (Agile) Delivery